Vitiligo: Tips for managing

 The emotional aspects of having vitiligo are often overlooked, but they are real.
 If a child has vitiligo, other children may tease and bully.
 People can stare.
 Studies conclude that many people who have vitiligo have a decreased quality of life.

-An online community where people living with vitiligo, their family, and their friends can share information and stay in touch.
-Can meet people worldwide.
+An online community where people living with vitiligo, along with their family and friends, can share information and stay in touch.
+You can meet people worldwide.

 Vitiligo support group

 American Academy of Dermatology.
 “Dermatologists encourage consumers to be “clothes” minded when it comes to selecting summer wardrobe.”
 News release issued May 2, 2005.

 Halder RM.
 “Vitiligo.”
 Forum presented at the 2011 American Academy of Dermatology Annual Meeting: New Orleans.
 February 2011.